itow0001/goephor/docs/README.md

 1. Create a module in [src/goephor/core/plugins](../src/goephor/core/plugins)
   * Mind the naming of the module as it will be used later.
 2. Lets use [src/goephor/core/plugins/example.py](../src/goephor/core/plugins/example.py) to explore how to create a plugin
+  * Please use lowercase for your module, class and def naming as this is how your users will resolve the path to your plugin.
   * Plugins are called using a resolution path as follows ***[module].[class].[def]*** to call the example.py plugin a user will add this to his manifest.yaml file:
-  * Use lowercase for module, class and def name.
   ```
   - example.example.runme:
      - "hello"